Soldelli/gait_anomaly_detection/pre-processing/README.md

 The operations involved in the preprocessing are:
 - Visual flow computation from video data.
-- Interpolation: deal with non-linear sampling time of smartphone sensors.
+- Interpolation: deal with the non-linear sampling time of smartphone's sensors.
 - Filtering: reduce noise.
-- Cycle extraction: identify Gait Cycles using the *Continuous Walvelet Transform*.
+- Cycle extraction: identify Gait Cycles using the *Continuous Wavelet Transform*.
 - Signals de-trending: deal with sensors drift.
-- Normalization: standard step for deep learning applications.
+- Normalization: a standard step for deep learning applications.

 ## Getting started
 Our project takes advantage of Anaconda to create virtual environments to run the code.</br>